gustavoguarnieri/webclient-java-sample/webclient-products-java-sample/readme.md

-# Web Client Consumer Java Sample
+# Web Client Product Java Sample

 The project aims to expose product rest resources to be consumed.